NREL/fpeam/Documentation.md

 # Introduction
-FPEAM calculates air pollutants from agricultural activities and transportation associated with production of biomass for renewable energy.
+FPEAM calculates criteria air pollutants and precursors from agricultural activities and transportation associated with production of biomass for renewable energy.

-Pollutants included are: CH<sub>4</sub>, NH<sub>3</sub>, NO<sub>x</sub>, SO<sub>2</sub>, VOC, PM2.5, PM10
+Pollutants included are: CH<sub>4</sub>, NH<sub>3</sub>, NO<sub>x</sub>, SO<sub>2</sub>, volatile organic compounds (VOC), PM2.5, PM10

 ## Code structure
 FPEAM is organized into modules that calculate pollutant emissions from a particular activity category.
 Each module is described further in its own section.

 * MOVES: Off-farm, on-road transportation of biomass to biorefineries.
 * NONROAD: On-farm use of agricultural equipment.
 Includes emissions from fuel combustion and equipment operation.
-* Chemical: Emissions from volatilization of nitrogenous fertilizers, herbicides and insecticides.
+* Chemical: Emissions from volatilization of nitrogenous fertilizers (NO<sub>x</sub>), herbicides and insecticides (VOC).
 * FugitiveDust: Fugitive dust (PM2.5 and PM10) emissions from on-farm activities.

 Config files are used for each module.
 Within each config file section, GUI user options list the FPEAM parameters and options that can be controlled via the built-in GUI.
 These are considered basic options necessary for the average user to construct FPEAM scenarios.
 Advanced user options cannot be controlled via the GUI; they must be changed manually by editing the .ini files for FPEAM and for each module.
 Advanced user options are not considered to be necessary for the average user to define and run FPEAM scenarios, but may be useful in defining custom scenarios that explore alternative supply chain options.

 ## Input data and formatting

-A default for each data set described in this section is provided with the FPEAM code base and can be used to run basic scenarios.
+A default for each data set described in this section is provided with the FPEAM code base and can be used to run basic crop production scenarios.
 Any or all of these data sets can be altered or replaced by users to run custom scenarios.
 Any changes to the format (column names, column data types, etc) of any data set will break FPEAM.

-This section describes the basic crop production data on which every FPEAM module runs.
-Several modules require additional input data, which can also be revised or replaced by users.
+This section describes the crop production data and equipment and activity budgets on which every FPEAM module runs.
+Several modules require additional input data, which can also be revised, expanded or replaced by users.
 These additional input data are discussed in the section for each module.

 ### Crop equipment and activity budget

 Budgets must be at a regional level of resolution, but the exact bounds of each region can be user-defined and at any scale.
 In the default budget data, some region identifiers are numbered (with the numbers stored as characters rather than integers) and some are named.
+Numbered regions correspond to U.S. Farm Resource Regions (FRRs), while named regions correspond to forestry regions.

 For each activity that involves agricultural equipment, the equipment name must be provided.
 These are user-defined names that can be matched to NONROAD equipment types during scenario definition or with a provided CSV file for batch runs.